The Art of Murder is in its third trimester, seeking only an “obstetrician”

 Through a Child’s Eyes examines how in 1958 racial injustice affected me.
 (May 2013)

-Over the Rainbow tells how a man comes to terms with his wife’s Alzheimer’s.
-(June 2013)
+Over the Rainbow tells how a man deals with his wife’s Alzheimer’s. (fiction, June 2013)

 The Big Hug is a nonfiction tale about realizing how “you get what you give.”
 (March 2013)

 As “the new kid on the blog,” my articles written for The Florida Writer

 are adapted for FWA Network’s Blog.
 Some Blog postings follow.